 Learning how to make the most of Library resources, such as books, journals and databases, as early as possible in your studies can help give you a real head start.
 Use the tabs below to find out about Library resources and the help that's available.
-If you have a question please contact Stephanie Allen (Academic Liaison Librarian for WBS).
-You can also see my availability in my contact box on the left of this page.
+If you have a question please contact your college librarians; you can see our availability in the contact boxes on the left of this page.
 You can also drop in to the askalibrarian desk on Level 3 in The Hive or email firstname.lastname@example.org.

 These resources may be useful for finding preprints.
 Preprints are the draft version of a scientific paper before it has been officially published or peer reviewed.
 Searching preprint archives can often be the way of accessing the most up-to-date research as the paper does not need to await publication before it can be read.